 - Cover the dough and keep aside for 20 minutes.

-- Add all the ingredients in a bowl and mix nicely.
+- Add all the ingredients for stuffing in a bowl and mix nicely.

 - Dust and roll the dough ball into a 5 inch disc.

 - Keep 2 tbsp of filling in the centre and bring the corners together.